-Lothians: About 2.5 miles south-east of Edinburgh Castle, on minor road north of A6095, south of Duddingston Loch, near the Braid Burn, Peffermill Road.
+Lothians: About 2.5 miles south-east of Edinburgh Castle, on minor road north of A6095, south of Duddingston Loch, near the Braid Burn, Peffermill Road, at Peffermill House.

 Private NT 284717 OS: 66 EH16 5LR

 The entrance is at the foot of the stair-tower, and leads to the wide turnpike stair and the partly vaulted basement.
 The basement contains a kitchen with a large arched fireplace.
 The hall, on the first floor, has been subdivided, but has a large fireplace, and the house has been much altered inside, although it has beamed ceilings.

 The property later passed to the Osbornes, then to the Alexanders by 1696 when Mr George Alexander of Peffermill is mentioned, then to the Gilmours, who held it until 1980.